SamueleD98/rt_assignment2/README.md

 		set the angular velocity to 100
 		publish the new velocity
 		return
-set the velocity to the old value
+set the velocity to the target value
-<b>if</b> the value of the third sector (the central one) is less than 1.2
+<b>if</b> the value of the third sector (the central one) is less than 1.5
 	<b>if</b> the helper is active and the linear velocity is greater than the dangerous one
 		set the linear velocity to 0.5
-	set the angular velocity as minus the fraction of *diff* on its absolute, multiplied by 100
+	set the angular velocity with intensity 100 and with the direction chosen accordingly to the *diff* value
-<b>else</b> <b>if</b> the value of the third sector (the central one) is less than 1.6
+<b>else</b> <b>if</b> the value of the third sector (the central one) is less than 2.0
 	<b>if</b> the helper is active and the linear velocity is greater than the dangerous one
 		set the linear velocity to 1.0
-	set the angular velocity as minus the fraction of *diff* on its absolute, multiplied by 75
+	set the angular velocity with intensity 75 and with the direction chosen accordingly to the *diff* value
-<b>else</b> <b>if</b> the value of the third sector (the central one) is less than 2.0
+<b>else</b> <b>if</b> the value of the third sector (the central one) is less than 2.5
 	<b>if</b> the helper is active and the linear velocity is greater than the dangerous one
 		set the linear velocity to 1.5
+	set the angular velocity with intensity 50 and with the direction chosen accordingly to the *diff* value
+<b>else</b> <b>if</b> the old linear velocity is lower than the target velocity
+	<b>if</b> the helper is active increase linear velocity by one
-	set the angular velocity as minus the fraction of *diff* on its absolute, multiplied by 50
+	set the angular velocity with intensity 50 and with the direction chosen accordingly to the *diff* value
 <b>else</b>
-	set the angular velocity as minus the fraction of *diff* on its absolute publish the new velocity
+	set the angular velocity with intensity 1 and with the direction chosen accordingly to the *diff* value publish the new velocity update the old velocity as the linear velocity
 </pre>

 Ultimately, the *commandCallback function*:
 <pre>
 <b>switch</b> the given command
 	<b>case</b> 1
-		set the linear velocity as the old one minus 0.5
+		set the target linear velocity as the old one minus 0.5
 		<b>break</b>
 	<b>case</b> 2
-		set the linear velocity as the old one plus 0.5
+		set the target linear velocity as the old one plus 0.5
 		<b>break</b>
 	<b>case</b> 3
 		set the helper status as the negation of itself
 		<b>break</b>
-set the answer to the service call with the helper status and the linear velocity publish the new velocity
+set the answer to the service call with the helper status and the target linear velocity
+<b>if</b> the helper is not active
+	publish the target linear velocity
+	update the old velocity as the target linear velocity
 </pre>

-## Future
+## Further improvement
- - n sectors as parameter
- - secure distance which changes with the speed
+For the future, a possible improvement consist in the possibility to give the number of subsections in which to divide the ranges vector as parameter of the launch file, making so possible to study the different behaviors of the robot and so finding the best number for each application.

+The distances, used to check how dangerous an obstacle is, should change accordingly to the speed the robot has.

+Even the *helper* could have a few more features, for example it could increase the robot speed as much as possible, to obtain the best performances in terms of lap times.